Disability Benefits Questionnaire (DBQ)

 The VASRD has very specific requirements for rating every condition, and if the required information is not properly recorded in the veteran’s medical records, the VA will have to send the claim back in order to gather the proper data, thus delaying the entire disability process.
 If properly used, DBQs prevent this delay by ensuring that the required information is always recorded for every condition.

 For example, to rate a scar, the exact dimensions of the scar must be recorded.
 To ensure that this happens correctly, the Scar DBQ contains a section that prompts the physician to record every measurement needed to rate the scar.

-There are more than 80 different DBQs.
-The majority of DBQs are for entire body parts or systems, like respiratory conditions, but there are a few specific conditions, like sleep apnea, that have their own DBQ.
+There are more than 60 different DBQs.
+The majority are for entire body parts or systems, like respiratory conditions, but there are a few specific conditions, like sleep apnea, that have their own.
 Similarly, there are some conditions that don’t really have a DBQ that fits quite right.
 For these, the physician can use the closest one or not use one at all.

 As long as the appropriate tests are performed and the correct information recorded in a veteran’s medical records, a DBQ is not essential.
 They are merely assistive devices.

 It is important to note DBQs are used for both disability and pension.
 Because of this, there is often information required on a DBQ that is not necessary for rating a particular condition for disability but is necessary for pension purposes.
 Regardless, as long as it is properly filled out, you should be good to go for your disability.

 If you are trying to get your civilian health care provider to fill out a DBQ but they are hesitant or refuse, don’t worry.
 Again, DBQ’s are not essential.
 As long as your provider records the information necessary to rate the condition in their exam notes, you can submit those instead.
 Simply Find Your Condition on our site, take note of the information used to rate it, and let your provider know what to record.